hwchen/keyring-rs/README.md

 ```

 This will give you access to the `keyring` crate in your code.
 Now you can use
-the `new` function to get an instance of the `Keyring` struct.
+the `new` function to create a new `Entry` on the keyring.
 The `new`
-function expects a `service` name and an `username` with which it accesses
+function expects a `service` name and an `username` which together identify
-the password.
+the item.

-Passwords can be added to the keyring using the `set_password` function.
-They can then be read back using the `get_password` function, and deleted using the `delete_password` method.
+Passwords can be added to an item using its `set_password` method.
+They can then be read back using the `get_password` method, and deleted using the `delete_password` method.
+(Note that persistence of the `Entry` is determined via Rust rules, so deleting the password doesn't delete the item.)

 ```rust
 extern crate keyring;